trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/pcap_and_netflow_setup.md

 sidebar_position: 5
 ---

-# Using Packets and Netflow together
+# Using Packets and Netflow Together

 Trisul can also consume a mix of Netflow and raw packets on the same or on different interfaces.
 The way this feature works is :